 Augustine lives with his father and his mother.
-At home, duties include carrying water and running errands.
+His duties at home include carrying water and running errands.
+There are 5 children in the family.
 His father is not employed and his mother is sometimes employed as a farmer.
-There are 5 children in the family.

 As part of Compassion's ministry, Augustine participates in church activities and Bible class.
 He is also in primary school where his performance is average.
 Soccer and running are his favorite activities.

-Please remember Augustine in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Augustine to receive the assistance he needs to develop his potential.
+Please pray for him.

 Augustine lives in the hillside community of Adoagyiri, home to approximately 16,400 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.
 The primary ethnic group is Akan and the most commonly spoken language Twi.

-The regional diet consists of maize, fish, bread, cassava, plantains, rice and yams.
+The regional diet consists of maize, fish, bread, cassava, plantains, rice, yams and beans.
 A common health problem in this area is malaria.
-Most adults in Adoagyiri work as street vendors, subsistence farmers or as market traders and earn the equivalent of $30 per month.
+Most adults in Adoagyiri work as street vendors, subsistence farmers, market traders, day laborers or in factories and earn the equivalent of $18 per month.
 This community needs libraries, scholastic materials and recreation centers.

 The Republic of Ghana is a coastal country in western Africa with a tropical climate.
 This small country is hot and humid as it borders the Gulf of Guinea.
 Once called the Gold Coast, Ghana is rich in natural resources including gold, diamonds and rubber.
 Even though the country is wealthy in resources, about 45 percent of the population lives in extreme poverty, making less than U.S.$1 a day.